 ICG AIL acknowledges that the Fund's investments may have a positive or negative impact on the climate and that climate change itself may influence the financial performance of the Fund.
-The Fund is guided by its ICG plc's Responsible Investing Policy and Climate Change Policy (available here) in addressing climate-related risks and opportunities.
+The Fund is guided by Intermediate Capital Group plc ("ICG")'s Responsible Investing Policy and Climate Change Policy (available here) in addressing climate-related risks and opportunities.

 ICG AIL's approach to managing governance, strategy and risk management as it relates to risks and opportunities pertaining to climate change is described in ICG's Group TCFD Report here.
-ICG AIL's approach to governance, strategy and risk management in relation to the Fund does not materially differ from the overall approach described in the Group TCFD report.
+ICG AIL's approach to governance, strategy and risk management in relation to the Fund does not materially differ from the overall approach described in the Group TCFD Report.

-This Report covers the reporting period for the year ended 31 January 2024.
+This Report covers the reporting period for the year ended 31 January 2025.